-Crappie are the perfect freshwater fish in many ways.
-They are abundant, easy to access and grow to a relatively good size that produces excellent filets.
+Crappie is the perfect freshwater fish in many ways.
+They are abundant, easy to access and grow to a relatively good size that produces excellent fillets.
 You can catch crappie while fishing from shore or while in a boat in deeper water.
 You even can fish for them through the ice.
 But you need the best fishing line for crappie to ensure your fishing produces consistently good results.
 Our pick for the best fishing line for crappie is Berkley Trilene XL.

 If you prefer targeting crappie with ultralight fishing gear, the catch can be just as fun as the final meal that you can get when you take home a full creel limit after a day of highly productive fishing.

 The average adult black crappie weighs about 3.3 pounds and the average white crappie about 2.8 pounds.
 Crappie can grow to nearly a foot in length, and the world record is 19.3 inches.
 So you can catch some sizeable panfish that put up a pretty good fight when you target crappie.

 Three Types of Fishing Lines for Crappie and Panfish

 When targeting crappie, panfish, or any other aquatic species, fishermen have three general options for types of fishing line to use.
 Each has its own unique features that can make it an ideal line for your preferred method of fishing.
 The three types of fishing line are:

 With three widely used types of fishing line available for use, results will always vary depending on the fisherman, the rod, and reel combination, type of fishing, and the type of fishing line used.
 Some will find monofilament ideal, while others will swear by fluorocarbon or braided as the best fishing line for crappie.